High-speed rail in the United States: 2010 allocation

 Congress allocated $2.5 billion in the FY 2010 budget and these funds were allocated on October 28, 2010.
 Major allocations are listed below.

 Cancellation of funds for Wisconsin, Ohio, and Florida

 On December 10, 2010, Transportation Secretary Ray LaHood announced $1.2 billion in grants for Wisconsin and Ohio would be removed, and redirected to other states.
 This was due to opposition from governors-elect in both states, Scott Walker of Wisconsin and John Kasich of Ohio.
 From the redirected funds, California received $624 million, Florida $342 million, Washington $161 million, and Illinois $42 million.

-On February 16, 2011, Former Florida Governor Rick Scott formally announced that he would be rejecting all federal funds to construct a high-speed railway project in the state, thereby killing the Florida High-Speed Rail project.
+On February 16, 2011, former Florida Governor Rick Scott formally announced that he would be rejecting all federal funds to construct a high-speed railway project in the state, thereby killing the Florida High-Speed Rail project.
 Governor Scott's reasoning behind canceling the project was that it would be "too costly to taxpayers" and that "the risk far outweigh[ed] the benefits".
 Those funds were once again redistributed to other states.

+Attempted Trump cancellation and clawback

+In May 2019, in retaliation for California's opposition to the Trump border wall, the administration of President Donald Trump attempted to cancel a $929 million grant for California High Speed Rail.
+This prompted the Trump Administration to threaten to claw back $2.5 billion already granted to CHSR.
+The state sued, and the issue was resolved in June 2021, when the Biden Administration agreed to restore the grant.